 Hostname rules are the first seen by Leadfeeder.
 These are set automatically when you sign up.
 However, if they need to be modified due to a change in your site, or issues they can be.
 If there is no trouble, we recommend leaving them alone.

 If you add the Leadfeeder Tracker script to a new domain, you need to select the hostname to be included under the wanted Leadfeeder account.

 The example above shows the Leadfeeder Tracker script tracking www.leadfeeder.com, app.leadfeeder.com, buy.leadfeeder.com, and integrations.leadfeeder.com.
 Nevertheless, that account gets leads only from included hostnames: www.leadfeeder.com and app.leadfeeder.com

 NOTE: If you want to track, for example, PDF download clicks on your website, add also the domain of the PDF as a hostname.
 You can then create a custom feed with "Page URL includes PDF" and see which companies have downloaded the file.
-We currently support downloading .pdf, .doc, .docx, .xls, and .xlsx filetypes.
-Please notice the URL of the file should end with .pdf, .doc, .docx, .xls, or .xlsx.
+Please read more here.

 Country rules define what visits you want Leadfeeder to identify based on their country.
 You would set these if you only wanted to see visits from specific countries, or if you wanted to eliminate visits from certain countries.

 NOTE: The filters apply to the location of the visitor and not the location of the business.
 It may happen that you still see a lead location from one of your filtered countries if the visit occurs from outside that country but we detect that the nearest verified office is in the filtered country.
 Use a custom feed filter to filter leads by the visitor’s location.